5G Technology for Digital Marketing: Key Elements to Know

 Personalized marketing and customer experience is not a new concept, but with 5G, it’s set to become even more accurate and streamlined, ushering in the era of hyper-personalization.

 With 75 billion IoT devices expected to be part of most households, they will take data collection and its processing to a granular, hyperlocal, and indeed, higher accuracy level.
-Subsequently, it will produce a treasure trove of personalization and customization opportunities for marketers as they gauge consumer needs in real-time.
+Subsequently, it will produce a treasure trove of personalization and customization opportunities for marketers to gauge consumer needs in real-time.

 - Video Advertising Taking Frontline